AI Use Cases/Law Firms

 Automated Workflow Execution

 For IT & Cybersecurity teams, the system runs 24/7 autonomous threat detection while humans retain full override control.
 Alerts surface only credible anomalies - a partner accessing eDiscovery files outside billable hours from an unfamiliar IP, a service account exfiltrating document metadata, a trust account transfer to an unregistered vendor - with full context and recommended actions.
-Security staff review high-confidence alerts (typically 3-5 per week after tuning), approve automated containment, or escalate to managing partners and compliance.
+Security staff work a short, prioritized queue of high-confidence alerts, approve automated containment, or escalate to managing partners and compliance.
 Low-confidence signals are logged but suppressed, eliminating alert fatigue.

 A Systems-Level Fix